Skip to content

 Outcome

 No injuries occurred and no shooter was found.
 TAMU PD and partner agencies cleared the Health Science Center within approximately 90 minutes.
-The incident was confirmed as part of a coordinated Texas-wide swatting attack believed to come from a single caller.
-Federal felony charges were sought against the suspect.
+The incident was confirmed as part of a coordinated Texas-wide swatting attack believed to come from a single caller, and the wave became the subject of a federal investigation.
+No suspect has been publicly identified or charged specifically for the Texas A&M call.

 Provenance